oofem/oofem/doc/developerGuide/dofmanagers.rst

 - Instantiating service `initializeFrom`.
 - Miscellaneous services for receiver printing, identification, etc.

-In the OOFEMlib the common specialized dof managers are defined and implemented.
+In the OOFEM core module, the common specialized dof managers are defined and implemented.
 Those currently provided are:

 - `Node` class.
 Class implementing node in finite element mesh.